There will always be the wheat

 Tennessee Williams, in interview in Writers at work (6th series, 1984)

 At one point I saw that poetry exists not only as transcendence or as the lost sanctuary of the soul, but as something more: It is a function of existence.
 And afterward, when I was introduced to surrealism, I realized that some of my novels are my purest poetry.
-Tennessee Williams' works simply confirmed what I was feeling.
+Tennessee Williams' words simply confirmed what I was feeling.
 I always believed in my intuition.
 I would say that nothing is truer than what the spirit senses when it is in front of its truth.
 Elytis says in Open Papers "I am not talking about the ability to compose lyrics, but about the other: to reconstitute the world literally and metaphorically."
 And more: "One more wrinkle in the face, one wrinkle less in the soul, that's what I expect, the absolute reversal, the transparency", he said.
 I have been very interested in the concept of this transparency, which is Plotinus' youth, in relation to poetry.
 And today with all these wrinkles, I feel this is where my poetic word lies.
 In this youth of transparency.

 And I start with surrealism.
 Remembering my words, old ones that I haven't gotten over - since I was writing for the show "Walking and dreaming" on the State Radio: "Surrealism is our everyday life, as we exist on parallel levels, in parallel realities, where one emerges from the other, fragments of memory and dream, flashes from our lives."

-So, my long experience of life and writing has taught me that, with poetry, you reconstitute reality by creating a new way of "meaning" and "being" and you reach the transcendence of what is real that is also a reversal, so you can compose your own poetic world.
+So, my long experience of life and writing has taught me that, with poetry, you reconstitute reality by creating a new way of "meaning" and "being" and "thinking" and you reach the transcendence of what is real that is also a reversal, so you can compose your own poetic world.
 But this transcendence or reversal in fiction is not given by words but by the situations you create.
 Like Constantine of the folk song, in the Angel of the Ashes, when he turns back the arrow of time to gather drop by drop a glass of water from the mud where it was thrown.
 It is a picture transcending world order.

 How I came to believe that poetry is a function of existence: